 With respect to the Financial Security Instrument for Network Upgrades, the Scheduling Coordinator requesting a long-term priority for Wheeling Throughs will modify this Instrument so that it equals one hundred (100) percent of the assigned ADNU costs and the Current Cost Responsibility assigned to the Scheduling Coordinator requesting a long-term Wheeling Through Priority.

-A Scheduling Coordinator requesting a long-term whose Option (B) long-term Wheeling Through was not allocated TP Deliverability and elects to have a party other than the applicable Participating TO(s) construct an LDNU or ADNU is not required to make this posting for its cost responsibilities for such LDNU or ADNU.
+A Scheduling Coordinator requesting a long-term Wheeling Through Priority whose Option (B) long-term Wheeling Through was not allocated TP Deliverability and elects to have a party other than the applicable Participating TO(s) construct an LDNU or ADNU is not required to make this posting for its cost responsibilities for such LDNU or ADNU.
 However, such Scheduling Coordinator will be required to demonstrate its financial capability to pay for the full cost of construction of its share, as applicable, of the LDNU or ADNU pursuant to Section 24.4.6.1 of the CAISO Tariff.
 A Scheduling Coordinator’s election to have a party other than an applicable Participating TO construct an LDNU or ADNU does not relieve the Scheduling Coordinator of the responsibility to fund or construct such LDNU or ADNU.
 Upon the Scheduling Coordinator’s demonstration to the CAISO that the Scheduling Coordinator has expended the amount of the avoided posting requirement on construction of the LDNU or ADNU described here, the Scheduling Coordinator’s prior posting for these facilities will be returned to the Scheduling Coordinator, unless the Participating TO and Scheduling Coordinator agree to an alternative arrangement.

 11.3.2.2 Failure to Post

-The failure by a Scheduling Coordinator requesting long-term to timely post the Long-Term Wheeling Through Financial Security required by this Section will constitute grounds for termination of the requesting Scheduling Coordinator’s Long-Term Wheeling Through Service Agreement.
+The failure by a Scheduling Coordinator requesting a long-term Wheeling Through Priority to timely post the Long-Term Wheeling Through Financial Security required by this Section will constitute grounds for termination of the requesting Scheduling Coordinator’s Long-Term Wheeling Through Service Agreement.

 11.3.2.3 Conversion of Conditionally Assigned Network Upgrades

-If at any time the studies for a Scheduling Coordinator requesting long-term are revised to reflect that Conditionally Assigned Network Upgrades have become Assigned Network Upgrades, the requesting Scheduling Coordinator’s Maximum Cost Responsibility, Current Cost Responsibility, Long-Term Wheeling Through Service Agreement, and Long-Term Wheeling Through Financial Security will be revised to reflect the conversion, as applicable.
+If at any time the studies for a Scheduling Coordinator requesting a long-term Wheeling Through Priority are revised to reflect that Conditionally Assigned Network Upgrades have become Assigned Network Upgrades, the requesting Scheduling Coordinator’s Maximum Cost Responsibility, Current Cost Responsibility, Long-Term Wheeling Through Service Agreement, and Long-Term Wheeling Through Financial Security will be revised to reflect the conversion, as applicable.

 11.4 Withdrawal or Termination – Effect on Financial Security

-Withdrawal of a request for long-term priority for Wheeling Throughs or termination of a will allow the applicable Participating TO(s) to liquidate the Long-Term Wheeling Through Financial Security, or balance thereof, posted by the requesting Scheduling Coordinator for Network Upgrades at the time of withdrawal.
+Withdrawal of a request for long-term priority for Wheeling Throughs or termination of a LTWTSA and LTWTUCA will allow the applicable Participating TO(s) to liquidate the Long-Term Wheeling Through Financial Security, or balance thereof, posted by the requesting Scheduling Coordinator for Network Upgrades at the time of withdrawal.

-11.4.1 Determining Refundable Portion of the Interconnection Financial Security for Network Upgrades
+11.4.1 Determining Refundable Portion of the Interconnection Financial Security for Network Upgrades for Long-Term Wheeling Through Priorities

 11.4.1.1 Withdrawal Between the First Posting and the Deadline for the Second Posting